 The person usually sees the doctor within a day after tube-shunt surgery and 2 to 5 other times during the 6 weeks after surgery, depending on the person's recovery.

-Initially after surgery antibiotics may be applied to the eye.
+Initially after surgery, antibiotics may be applied to the eye.
 Antibiotics may also be injected under the lining of the eyelid (conjunctiva) at the time of the surgery.
-For the first night only, the eyelid is usually taped shut, and a hard covering (eye shield) is placed over the eye.
-Corticosteroid medicines are usually applied to the eye for about 1 to 2 months after surgery to decrease inflammation in the eye.
+At the end of surgery, the eyelid is usually taped shut, and a hard covering (eye shield) is placed over the eye.
+Corticosteroid medicines are usually applied to the eye for about 1 to 2 months after surgery to reduce inflammation in the eye.

 Physical activity that might jar the eye needs to be avoided after surgery.
-People usually need to avoid bending, lifting, or straining for several weeks after surgery.
+For several weeks after surgery, the person usually needs to avoid bending, lifting, or straining.

 After surgery, people who have problems with constipation may need to take laxatives to avoid straining while trying to pass stools.
 Straining can raise the pressure inside the eye.
 Your doctor may suggest wearing a shield at night to avoid rubbing the eye when you sleep.

 Tube-shunt surgery is most often used for people who have had previous trabeculectomy surgery that was not successful, usually due to scarring.

 Tube-shunt surgery is also frequently used to treat glaucoma when a person has a:

 Complications of tube-shunt surgery that may occur right after surgery include: